zeppelinux/quarked-ddns/README.md

 qddns.ipCheckInterval=5m
 qddns.routerIP=192.168.86.1
 ```
-If you want for example to disable Google WiFi Router (if you don't have one) and want 10m check interval:
+If you want to disable Google WiFi Router API integration (if you don't have one) and want 10m check interval:
 ```
 $./gwifi-ddns-linux -Dqddns.routerIP=none -Dqddns.ipCheckInterval=10m
 ```